GarettCooper/garett-cooper-website/README.md

 # garett-cooper-website

-This is the git repository for my personal website, which is only hosted publicly on my [github.io](https://garettcooper.github.io/garett-cooper-website/) while I work on it.
+This is the git repository for my personal website, which is hosted publicly at [garettcooper.com](https://garettcooper.com?ref=readmelink), with a staging environment at [dev.garettcooper.com](https://garettcooper.com?ref=devreadmelink).

 Q: Isn't building a mostly static webpage that is little more that an online version of a résumé with a heavyweight framework like React complete overkill?